ciiqr/contakt/README.md

 * Display the contacts with their full name and middle initial in the list
 	* as well as their optional nickname
 * Display their associated photo (or the default if they don't have one...)
+* Sort the contacts based on first or last name
 * Go to the contact details vc when pressed and display more contact information
 * Display (in the contact details vc) the photo as 1/3 of the size of the parent no matter the device or orientation with the full name taking up the other 2/3 of space
 * The rest of the details listed below